lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_004_parameter_untupling/README.md

 - Verify that the application runs correctly

+### Next steps

+After successfully completing the tasks in this exercise, move to the next one by running the `cmtc next-exercise` from the command line.

 ## Source code formatting & Markdown viewer in IntelliJ

 ### Source code formatting